 Improved centrifugal techniques came in the 1930s and 1940s, including the ability to isolate viruses.
 One early inventor Edward Pickels, for example, ultimately launched Specialised Instruments Corp (Spinco) in the late 1940s; the company would go on to develop a centrifuge capable of 40,000 rpm.

 From the 1950s to the present day, centrifugal techniques and innovations have advanced rapidly.
 In the 1950s, for example, electronic motors were standardised, enabling faster rotations and revolutions.

 Different types of centrifuges were also introduced and adapted for industrial use during this period.
 The two types of modern industrial centrifuges, including filtration and sedimentation centrifuges, became available, helping industrial filtering.
 To date, there are more than 200 industrial applications for centrifuges.
-The Interfill IC45-AV, for example is a high speed centrifuge used across many industries for any type of solid and liquid separation.
+The Interfil IC45-AV, for example is a high speed centrifuge used across many industries for any type of solid and liquid separation.